 Alternative credit solutions, including third-party credit intermediation, direct ECN access and FX clearing

 Over the last ten years, our eFX team has augmented the firm’s established infrastructure and long-term counterparty relationships, to create award-winning e-FX liquidity solutions.
 The team specialises in providing bespoke access and technology solutions for aggregated FX spot, forwards, swaps and bullion liquidity.
 They also provide access to ECNs, third-party credit intermediation and FX clearing.
 Our experts regularly provide opinion at industry conferences and trade publications, and are actively involved in training and events with the ACI, the leading FX Financial Markets Association.

 Monthly commentary covering the FX markets, providing insights on recent developments on select currency pairs.
-This month we look into the JPY and the pressure the BOJ is under to change their monetary policy as JPY continues to weaken against major currencies.
-Economic data is weakening and inflation is less of a problem in Japan, but yields continue to test the cap.
+This month we look at the correlation between Singapore and the Chinese economy and if China's re-opening trade will continue to provide tailwinds to the Singapore Dollar.